Azure/enterprise-azure-policy-as-code/Docs/operational-scripts.md

 * **OutputFolder**: Output Folder.
 Defaults to the path 'Output'.

-* **AutoCreateParameters**: Automatically create parameters for Azure Policy Sets and Assginment Files.
+* **AutoCreateParameters**: Automatically create parameters for Azure Policy Sets and Assignment Files.

 * **UseBuiltIn**: Default to using builtin policies rather than local versions.